lnx-search/lnx-vfs/ENCRYPTION.md

 - `file_id` - The unique file identifier.
 - `log_file_id` - A random 64-bit ID regenerated on every log rotation.
-- `last_serialized_page_id` - The last page ID in the previously serialized and flushed block, this means you can only access the current block in the log if you know the previous block.
-For our application this works fine as we sequentially read the log rather than randomly lookup entries.
 - `position_in_file` - The absolute start position of the block in the file.

 ### Page Table Checkpoint